Video appears to show U.S. cruise missile striking Iranian school compound

 The moment when Israeli and American terrorists struck #Minab school#minabmassacre#MINABSCHOOL pic.twitter.com/kHJEOukowj— Mehr News Agency (@MehrnewsCom) March 8, 2026

 Although the quality of the video makes precisely identifying the munition difficult, the missile appears consistent with a Tomahawk cruise missile, according to Jeffrey Lewis, a professor of global security at Middlebury College.
-The U.S. is the only country known to have Tomahawk missiles, and U.S. officials say the military was operating in the south of the country at the time of the strike.
+The U.S. is the only country involved in the conflict known to have Tomahawk missiles, and U.S. officials say the military was operating in the south of the country at the time of the strike.

 "The first shooters at sea were Tomahawks unleashed by the United States Navy," Gen. Dan Caine, the chairman of the Joint Chiefs of Staff said in a press conference on the Monday after the strike.